-Yucatan 2020 "As a result of the structural
+Espoo 2020 "Persons who rate their quality of life as good (%): Quality of life is a concept referring to an individual's perception of his/her life relative to the cultural and value environment in which he/ she lives.
+57% of over 20-year-old Espoo residents with only basic education perceive their quality of life as good, whereas the percentage within residents with high education is 69."
 Guangzhou 2021 "Improve the lifelong educational service system to satisfy diversified educational demands: There were 1,998 cultural and sports teams for the elderly with 49,000 members. (...)
 Strengthen coverage of special education and focus on the needs of the vulnerable groups: (...) a variety of activities, including on-campus culture and arts events (...) to turn ecological civilization education into an organic part of the curriculum, available to more than 2 million students across the city."